ateschan/paint-party/README.md

 ## Installation
 1. Download the latest release at https://github.com/ateschan/paint-party/releases
-2. Place the binary in source folder root
+3. Place the binary in source folder root
+4. Join a server or see https://github.com/ateschan/paint-party-server for local installation

 ## Compile from source
 ### Prerequisites